Go Set a Watchman: Controversy

 Some publications have called the timing of the book "suspicious", citing Lee's declining health, statements she had made over several decades that she would not write or release another novel, and the death of her sister and caregiver two months before the announcement.
 NPR reported on the news of her new book release, with circumstances "raising questions about whether she is being taken advantage of in her old age".
 Some publications have even called for fans to boycott the work.
 News sources, including NPR and BBC News, have reported that the conditions surrounding the release of the book are unclear and posit that Lee may not have had full control of the decision.
 Investigators for the state of Alabama interviewed Lee in response to a suspicion of elder abuse in relation to the publication of the book.
 However, by April 2015 the investigation had found that the claims were unfounded.

 Historian and Lee's longtime friend Wayne Flynt told the Associated Press that the "narrative of senility, exploitation of this helpless little old lady is just hogwash.
 It's just complete bunk."
 Flynt said he found Lee capable of giving consent and believes no one will ever know for certain the terms of said consent.

 Marja Mills, author of The Mockingbird Next Door: Life with Harper Lee, a friend and former neighbor of Lee and her sister Alice, had a contrasting perception.
 In her piece for The Washington Post "The Harper Lee I knew" she quotes Lee's sister Alice, whom she describes as Lee’s "gatekeeper, advisor, protector" for most of Lee's adult life, as saying "Poor Nelle Harper can't see and can't hear and will sign anything put before her by anyone in whom she has confidence."
-She makes note that Watchman was announced just two and a half months after Alice's death and that all correspondence to and from Lee goes through her new attorney.
+She makes note that Go Set a Watchman was announced just two and a half months after Alice's death and that all correspondence to and from Lee goes through her new attorney.
 She describes Lee as "in a wheelchair in an assisted living center, nearly deaf and blind, with a uniformed guard posted at the door" and her visitors "restricted to those on an approved list".